Private, one-to-one tutoring for high IQ children with Special Educational Needs

 Supporting brilliant minds who learn and think differently

-Parents with highly intelligent, neurodiverse children often reach out to specialist SEN-informed tutoring after a long period of uncertainty, frustration and distress.
+Parents often reach out for specialist tutoring after a long period of uncertainty.

-You may have been told that your child is more than capable, yet you see daily evidence that something isn’t working.
+You may have been told your child is more than capable, yet you’re seeing daily evidence that something isn’t working:

 They may be outwardly coping at school, while quietly burning through their reserves.

-Seeking support for a neurodivergent child is rarely a straightforward decision
+Seeking support for your child is rarely a straightforward decision

 Many parents worry about: